I’ve never been a fan of Nathan Drake. That is a truth.

 I believe Uncharted 4 is a must-have and now, after all this time, I wish I had a way to put my life on hold for a minute and play the first two games.
 I know this will probably never happen so now, after Crash Bandicoot, Jak&Daxter, Uncharted and The Last of Us, I can’t wait to see what NaughtyDog, Gods of Olympus of writer and coders, will come out with next.

 Thank you for reading.

 A final note: As said, I believe this game to be a masterpiece.
 Nonetheless, this was not a game review.
-The reason why I’m still giving a score is because I think NaughtyDog (and Nathan Drake’s saga) really deserves it.
-Although I didn’t play the first two chapters, my Uncharted experience has always been outstanding: great stories, beautyfull art and awesome coding skills.
+The reason why I’m still giving a score is that I think NaughtyDog (and Nathan Drake’s saga) really deserve it.
+Although I didn’t play the first two chapters, my Uncharted experience has always been outstanding: great stories, beautiful art and awesome coding skills.
 Could you ask for more?

 Follow Us...
 Inspire Us To Get Better...
 Keep The Flame Alive